Probate Q&A Series

 • File the affidavit with the clerk of superior court in the county where the decedent resided.

-• Present the clerk’s certified copy of the order to institutions holding the assets.
+• Present the clerk’s certified copy of the affidavit to institutions holding the assets.

-Once the clerk signs the order, you may collect bank account balances, household goods, stocks or other personal property up to $20,000.
+Once the affidavit is properly filed, you may collect bank account balances, household goods, stocks or other personal property up to $20,000.
 You follow the priority rules for distribution to heirs under N.C.
 Gen. Stat.
 Chapter 29.
-If you discover additional assets or if the estate exceeds the threshold, you must open a full probate administration.
+If you discover additional assets or if the estate exceeds the threshold, you may need to open a full probate administration.

 Key Points to Remember

-• Personal property under $20,000 qualifies for a small estate affidavit; real property or vehicles do not.
+• Personal property under $20,000 may qualify for collection by affidavit; real property does not.

-• Life insurance proceeds paid to a beneficiary pass outside probate and reduce the estate’s debts.
+• Life insurance proceeds paid to a beneficiary generally pass outside probate.

 • You must wait at least 30 days after death before filing the affidavit.

-• If you learn of additional assets or exceed the $20,000 limit, full probate administration becomes necessary.
+• If you learn of additional assets or exceed the $20,000 limit, full probate administration may become necessary.

 • Follow heirship priority rules in N.C.
 Gen. Stat.
 Chapter 29 to distribute assets correctly.